 Potato starch is very fine, much like cornstarch.

-- Potato starch has a rather bland taste, which doesn’t taste overwhelmingly like potato.
-That makes it good for use in all kinds of recipes, even if you are cooking something sweet.
+Potato starch has a rather bland taste, which doesn’t taste overwhelmingly like potato.
+That makes it good for using in all kinds of recipes, even if you are cooking something sweet.

-- Potato flour, if used correctly, is good for use in breads and rolls.
-However, it is not usually used as the main flour when baking, because the goods can often come out gummy and dense.
+Potato flour, if used correctly, is good for using in breads and rolls.
+However, it is not usually used as the main flour when baking, because the results can sometimes be gummy and dense.
 If it is used in smaller amounts it works well to hold together what you are making, though.
 It absorbs a lot of liquid and works best in small amounts in gluten-free flour blends.